mcguirecooper/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

 ![image](https://user-images.githubusercontent.com/50084830/197583649-d48fe3f1-b016-4f2e-abca-9089e2b74636.png)
+This might be best for a segmentation use, where you might be taking photos or a video of something but want to change the background in real time or in editing.
+You can define contours and use those to segment the foreground from the background, allowing for an semi-automated background replacement.

 ![image](https://user-images.githubusercontent.com/50084830/197584788-1e2473fc-2dd0-4191-931a-62fd278eb995.png)
+This can be used in order to determine if a subject is facing the camera and has their eyes open.
+This could be used by a photographer trying to take a group shot.
+You could quickly tell who was not facing the camera and who was blinking. (if you could train it to be that good)

 ![image](https://user-images.githubusercontent.com/50084830/197587381-be613fbc-3cc0-4511-bf7c-bc7980407bbb.png)
+Optical flow could be used on a device that is mounted from a bridge above water to understand the boat traffic beneath it.
+You could visualize patterns and directions of traffic.

 ![image](https://user-images.githubusercontent.com/50084830/197589552-7c7b1b3d-fbb2-44f2-abd5-a3692fe2dc7e.png)
+Probably the most general use case, object detection can do a number of things.
+One use might be on a refridgerator to see what was inside and check it off a grocery list, or maybe give a lifestyle coach's warning if you are eating or drinking too much of an unhealthy thing.

 #### Filtering, FFTs, and Time Series data.